dinischweikert/fetch_rewards/README.md

 * cpg: reference to CPG collection
 * topBrand: Boolean indicator for whether the brand should be featured as a 'top brand'
 * name: Brand name

+### Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
+Develop a simplified, structured, relational diagram to represent how you would model the data in a data warehouse.
+The diagram should show each table’s fields and the joinable keys.
+Image in file titled "Relational Data Model"